dywisor/roverlay/doc/rst/usage.rst

 As stated above, each rule has two parts, a *match block* that lists the rule's conditions and an *action block* that defines which actions and nested rules are applied to a package if the rule matches it, i.e. if all conditions are met.
+A rule can also contain an *alternative action block* whose actions are applied to a package if the rule does not match it.

 A rule file contains zero or more package rules.
-Each rule has to declare one *match* and one *action statement* at least.
+Each rule has to declare one *match* and one *[alternative] action statement* at least.
-The basic syntax for a rule with 1..m *match* and 1..n *action statements* is
+The basic syntax for a rule with 1..m *match*, 1..n *action statements* and 1..k *alternative action statements* is

 .. code::